1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who support individuals affected by Fetal Alcohol Spectrum Disorder (FASD), especially those working in criminal justice, forensic mental health, and legal environments.
-The program addresses the unique challenges of FASD, focusing on neurodevelopmental disorders, executive functioning, and suggestibility, and is tailored for professionals working in settings such as correctional facilities, forensic hospitals, community mental health centers, legal systems, and social service agencies.
+This training is intended for mental health and allied professionals who support individuals impacted by Fetal Alcohol Spectrum Disorder (FASD), particularly within criminal justice, forensic mental health, and legal contexts.
+It is tailored for those specializing in neurodevelopmental disorders, executive functioning, and suggestibility, and who work with individuals affected by FASD in a variety of professional roles.

 • Allied professionals in legal, educational, or social service fields